-Introduction to Social Research
+Introduction to Social Science Research

-300-1R1-DW | 45 hours
+300-1R1-DW |45 hours No prerequisite

-Section 03001 Tuesday 18:00 - 21:00 Section 03002 Wednesday 18:00 - 21:00
+Section 03001 Thursday 18:00 - 21:00 Section 03002 Monday 18:00 - 21:00 (on reserve) Section 03003 Tuesday 18:00 - 21:00

 Introduction to Social Science Research (IR) is the first of the four methodology courses and is normally taken in the student's first term of the program.
 The goal of the course is to develop and apply appropriate work methods to the social science disciplines.
 Students learn and practice skills such as accessing and organizing relevant information, using appropriate technologies, identifying academic and non-academic sources, evaluating the reliability of the sources, summarizing an author's main idea, citing sources, building a bibliography, communicating their ideas orally and in writing, and effectively working in a group.
 This course establishes a practical foundation for successful and ethical work in the social sciences and is the pre-requisite for the two methodology courses that follow: Qualitative Methods and Quantitative Analysis.